-ASA offers support and sympathy to those affected by Hurricanes Harvey, Irma and Maria
+ASA offers support and sympathy to those affected by hurricanes and other natural disasters

-The American Red Cross is accepting donations to help aid the communities that have suffered tremendous devastation as a result of these hurricanes.
+The American Red Cross is accepting donations to help aid the communities that have suffered tremendous devastation as a result of hurricanes.

 Anesthesia Foundation working to provide relief for anesthesia residents